Skip to Content

 The new FDIC rules regarding trust accounts signify a significant shift in deposit insurance regulations aimed at enhancing clarity and simplifying the insurance process for consumers and bankers alike.
 While these changes may require adjustments for some trust holders, proactive review and communication with financial institutions can help ensure that assets remain adequately protected under the revised guidelines.
 By staying informed and taking appropriate action, individuals can confidently navigate these changes and safeguard their future financial interests.

-If you need assistance understanding how these changes affect you, please don't hesitate to contact us online or call us at (914) 228 - 7448 for personalized support.
+If you need assistance understanding how these changes affect you, for personalized estate and trust guidance contact us online or call us at (914) 228 - 7448 .